webmetal/baremetalweb-website/articles/vocabulary.md

 Stores contain and manage data on a temporary basis.
 They may or may not persist the data for the long term using something like indexDB.
 The type of data contained in a store is limitless.

+## Separation of concern
+This is a important pattern to get under the knee.
+Simply stated it means that a object of function is scoped to a single concern or task.
+This is something new developers struggle with a lot where they try and make an class or function do more than it should.

+From an object perspective it would mean, "I do one thing and I do it well".
+Separation of concern promotes modularity witch in turn means reuse.